zappee/portfolio-analyzer/README.md

 Please check [paragraph 3.2](#32-trading-history-file-transformation) for more information.

 ### 3.5) Downloading the real time market price of a company
-The `Remal Portfolio Analyzer` able to download real market prices of and known company.
+The `Remal Portfolio Analyzer` is able to download real market prices of and known company.
 In order to you can use this feature, you need to know the company's symbol/ticker name.
 If you do not know that three character length symbol then search for it on the internet.